amrukwa/spam_detection/README.md

 The complete workflow can be seen in the `workflow.ipynb`.

-## To be done:
+## Running the model

-In the future, I plan on dockerizing this project, as well as build application in Flask for easier usage.
+I used flask package, as well as Dockerfile to deploy the application.
+To run it, you can clone this repository onto your computer.
+Then, in the directory, run the following command (with Docker runnung): `docker build . -t spam_detection`.
+When the container is created, you can simply type `flask run`.
+Then, the application will be available under the following adress: `http://127.0.0.1:5000/`.